 If you are looking for things to do in Cleethorpes or want to know what’s at Cleethorpes for a day out or a holiday then please read on.
-We bring you all the information about Cleethorpes and what to do in Cleethorpes and what to do near Cleethorpes so you and your children will never get bored.
+We bring you all the information about Cleethorpes and what to do in Cleethorpes so you and your children will never get bored.

 Cleethorpes Light Coast Railway

-Cleethorpes Coast Light Railway which has three stations, Cleethorpes Kingsway, Lakeside, and Humberston Station is one of the oldest miniature railways in the country.
-Its one of the best tourist attractions cleethorpes has to offer for young and old.
+Cleethorpes Coast Light Railway which has three stations, Kingsway, Lakeside, and Humberston Station is one of the oldest miniature railways in the country.
+Its one of the best tourist attractions Cleethorpes has to offer for young and old.
 Just sit back and enjoy the four mile journey.

 During the year there are lots of events held at the popular Cleethorpes tourist attraction, so keep checking the Cleethorpes Coast Light Railway site for news.